parkashay/flashcards/README.md

 ### List of tools:
 - React
 - Firebase with firebase auth and firebase hooks
-- Jotai for state management
+- Jotai for state management ( used for the toast messages.)
 - TailwindCSS